mitroitskii/lexicon-light/project_notes.md

 - [ ] Clean up
   - [ ] remove workers logic
   - [ ] ❗️ remove dev COMMENTS
+  - [ ] do not commit wandb logs and checkpoints

 ### Make it pretty
 - [ ] add instructions to the top ("Can we run your code by following the instructions at the top of your jupyter notebook/main python file?")